 There are a few things that you should definitely avoid doing when visiting the Grand Canyon.
 For one, you should never attempt to hike down into the canyon without proper gear and experience, as this can be extremely dangerous and is not recommended.

 Additionally, it’s important to stay on marked trails and follow all park regulations at all times, as these are in place to help keep you safe and prevent damage to the landscape.
-And finally, you should always remember to respect the natural environment of the Grand Canyon and avoid littering or disturbing any wildlife that may be found there.
+Finally, you should always remember to respect the natural environment of the Grand Canyon and avoid littering or disturbing any wildlife that may be found there.

 When is the best time to visit the Grand Canyon?